BlackyDrum/chromadb-cpp/README.md

 - **embeddings**: (Optional) A vector of embeddings.
 - **metadata**: (Optional) A vector of metadata key-value pairs associated with the embeddings.
 - **documents**: (Optional) A vector of documents associated with the embeddings

-> [!WARNING]
-> If you do not provide embeddings, you must provide documents along with an embedding function.

 ### Add Embeddings with Embedding Function